elguel/elguelvizspotify.github.io/index.md

 ### What about COVID-19?

+Another thing that was on my mind was checking if COVID-19 case development against the development of listening patterns.
+It does not seems to cause much effect.
 {% include COVID.html %}
-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/elguel/elguelvizspotify.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Thank you!

-Hope you enjoyed my visualization!
-See you again!
+This was it, hope you enjoyed my visualization, see you again!